 What “lifespan” really means:

-structure (posts, beams, joists, footings).
+Your deck has two parts surface (deck boards + railings) and structure (posts, beams, joists, footings).
 Boards can outlast framing or vice-versa.
 Warranties cover materials under certain conditions, but real-world life also depends on climate, installation quality, and maintenance.

 What Affects Deck Lifespan